 6. Do Not Compare Them to Others

+Our sixth tip on how to help a loved one recover is to not compare them to others.
 There is so magical, cure-all blueprint that maps out the perfect path to recovery.
 Just like every life, every recovery experience is unique in pace, practice and emotions along the way.
 Recovery groups are successful for this very reason; there are so many different perspectives to draw inspiration from.
 Therefore, it is so important to never compare your loved one’s recovery journey to another’s.
 Respect the steps they’re taking as long as they are going forward.
 Applaud them for unfolding with yoga, writing in a journal, or attending daily meetings.
 Admire their ingenuity as they try an exotic (hopefully edible?) juice cleanse.
 There is no right way as long as its healthy and proactive!
 Recognize that your loved one is on a unique journey, and give them the gift of encouragement and unconditional support.

 7. Talk Them Through a Potential Relapse